israel-dryer/Amazon-Scraper/amazon_scraper.md

 	result = (description, price, rating, review_count, url) return result
 ```
-Now we should be able to run without any issues.
 The only additional adjustment I need to make is to check that I don't try to append an empty record.
 ```python
 # list to capture results
 records = []